adityamukund/proteinholes/README.md

 tdatools contains the tdatools code, which is needed by h2phatclique

 data contains our dataset

+classifier contains attempts to train classifiers on the dataset to look at the similarity of various types of designed proteins

 test contains initial systems we've tested on -- as of 2016/04/21, these include: